yashilvora19/accident_severity_prediction/README.md

 ### Preprocessing Steps
 Our work done can be found in the notebook `Data_Cleaning_and_EDA_Final.ipynb`.
 Here is the link to this [notebook](https://github.com/yashilvora19/accident_severity_prediction/blob/main/Data_Cleaning_and_EDA_Final.ipynb).

-TODO: Talk about null drops?
-We began preprocessing the data by one-hot encoding most of the categorical data (`Road_Surface_Conditions`, `Road_Type`, `Urban_or_Rural_Area`, `Vehicle_Type`).
+Our first step in preprocessing the data was dropping rows with null values.
+We found that of all the rows in our data, this proved a negligible number, so we decided to drop this data with the confidence that it would have no tangible effect on the output of our model.
+We continued preprocessing the data by one-hot encoding most of the categorical data (`Road_Surface_Conditions`, `Road_Type`, `Urban_or_Rural_Area`, `Vehicle_Type`).
 For the `Light_Conditions` attribute, we chose an ordinal approach, encoding it from 0, for Dark, to 3, for Daylight.
 We selected a MultiBinarizer to conduct multiple one-hot encoding for each row under `Weather Conditions` as multiple categories could be satistified simultaneously.
 Then we chose to normalize the `Latitude` and `Longitude` to make it a more standardized value.
 We left the `Number_of_Casualties` and `Number_of_Vehicles` columns as they were, as the values were just integers and seemed to have no large outliers.

 ### Model 1: Logistic Regression